Svar7769/PPO-A2C_LunarLanding/readMe.md

 Proximal Policy Optimization (PPO) and Advantage Actor-Critic (A2C) Implementation

 This project presents clean, modular implementations of two prominent reinforcement learning algorithms: Proximal Policy Optimization (PPO) and Advantage Actor-Critic (A2C).
-Applied to continuous control tasks within the OpenAI Gymnasium environment, this project aims to provide a foundational understanding of core RL mechanics and demonstrate their practical application on challenging benchmark environments.
+Applied to continuous control tasks within the OpenAI Gymnasium environment (specifically LunarLanderContinuous-v3), this project aims to provide a foundational understanding of core RL mechanics and demonstrate their practical application on challenging benchmark environments.
 Features

     PPO Algorithm: Full implementation of the PPO algorithm including: